 £3,400

-The Trek Powerfly+ 4 Equipped is the most obvious e-MTB-first bike in this list, and that is exactly what will make it appealing to a lot of Electric MTB UK readers.
-Underneath the lights, mudguards and rack, this is still recognisably a hardtail electric mountain bike.
-That gives it a different flavour to a more traditional trekking e-bike like the Kathmandu or Kemen Tour.
+The Trek Powerfly+ 4 Equipped 800 Wh Gen 5 is the most eMTB-like hardtail in this guide, and that is exactly why it belongs.
+Underneath the lights, mudguards and rear rack, this is still recognisably an electric mountain bike.
+That gives it a very different character from classic trekking bikes such as the Cube Kathmandu or Orbea Kemen Tour.

 Pros